adambard/learnxinyminutes-docs/processing.html.markdown

 programming in a visual context.

-While the language is based on Java language, its syntax has been largely influenced by both Java and Javascript syntaxes.
+While the language is based on Java language, its syntax has been largely influenced by both Java and JavaScript syntaxes.
 [See more here](https://processing.org/reference/)

 The language is statically typed, and also comes with its official IDE to compile and run the scripts.